+Oak Harbor is a somewhat ethnically-diverse village.
 The people who call Oak Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Harbor residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Harbor include Irish, French , English, and Polish.
+Important ancestries of people in Oak Harbor include German, Irish, English, Polish, and French.